The Bankrate promise

 Charles Schwab has long been known as an investor-friendly institution, and it takes that rep to its cash management account at Schwab Bank.
 Schwab’s checking account has no monthly fees or account minimums, and offers unlimited ATM fee rebates across the world if you use the associated debit card.
 You won’t pay foreign transaction fees either.

 If there’s a downside, it’s that Schwab’s interest rate isn’t competitive with other CMAs listed here.
-But maybe that doesn’t matter much in a world of near-zero rates.
 You’ll need to have a Schwab brokerage account to open a checking account, but you can open one at the same time, and you won’t pay fees on it.
 When you’re ready to invest, you can quickly shuffle money between the two accounts.

 What are the pros and cons of a cash management account?